 - description of event

 - seriousness

 - date of onset

 - end date (if resolved)

 - an assessment of the relationship between study treatment and the AE (i.e. relatedness)

-With the exception of AEs disclosed in questionnaires completed on participants' own computers, or by registry linkage, where no assessment of relatedness is possible, relatedness will be determined by the LCC doctor and/or CCO doctor.
+With the exception of AEs identified by registry linkage, where no assessment of relatedness is possible, relatedness will be determined by the LCC doctor and/or CCO doctor.

 Information regarding AEs will be collected from the following sources: